| Title: | Fully Flexible Probabilities for Stress Testing and Portfolio Construction |

 An |

-is supposed to have the same size of p
+The argument x is supposed to have the same size of p.

-with the number of rows equal to n
+A tibble with the number of rows equal to n.

 Give full weight to occurrences that satisfies a logical condition.